BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 1-The output is a data frame in which the rows denote cells existing in the input h5ad matrix, whereas the columns represent the indicated consensus myeloid cNMF programs in human gliomas.

 2- IT IS IMPORTANT TO NOTE THAT THE USAGE VALUES IN THE OUTPUT ARE RAW AND SHOULD BE NORMALIZED AS PERCENTAGES PER CELL TO ENABLE COMPARISON AMONG CELLS

+# Demo Data:

+Instructions for using the demo data are included inside the "Demo Data" folder.

 # Contact: